 Many generic travel rewards cards, for instance, come with a no-fee version and an annual fee version.
 To help you decide whether the annual fee version is worth the added expense, calculate how long it will take you to earn back the annual fee.

-For example, the Capital One Venture Rewards card comes with a $59 annual fee (waived the first year) and offers two rewards points per dollar spent.
+Capital One Venture Rewards card comes with a $59 annual fee (waived the first year) and offers two rewards points per dollar spent.
 There is also a no-fee version of the card, but it offers just one and a quarter points per dollar spent.

 Each Capital One point is worth one cent, so that means you will earn back two cents per dollar spent with the annual fee version of the card and one and a quarter cents with the no-fee version.
 That’s a three quarters of a cent difference between the two cards (2 cents minus 1.25 cents equals .75 cents or $.0075).